eerohele/useless/README.md

 Liberal use of aliases can make things rather more succinct when it comes to using Useless.

+You can also change the port number of the nREPL server to connect to by clicking on the port number in the upper left-hand corner.

 ## Sources

 Useless can work on Markdown documents in one of these sources: